 Turning everything off allows us as humans to connect the old fashioned way – through conversation and eye contact.

 Even though the rest of the world will only be turning the lights off for an hour, here in the Galapagos Islands, Earth Hour is an everyday thing.
-Onboard the Santa Cruz II cruise, away from the few urban centres that exist on the islands, you will be able to have the luxury of a light-free night sky.
+Onboard the Santa Cruz II cruise, away from the few urban centers that exist on the islands, you will be able to have the luxury of a light-free night sky.
 If the weather allows for it, we recommend you take part in our nightly stargazing activities.
 Keep in mind that the Galapagos is located at the equator, which means we are able to see both the northern and southern hemisphere constellations simultaneously.

 Aided by our specialized Stellarium software, our guides are able to spot the most interesting objects in the sky.
 A briefing prior to our stargazing activity will take place inside a dimly light room, so as to keep our irises wide open and allow us to see the night sky with greater clarity.
 Once separated into small groups on the deck, our guides will use green laser beams to make it easier to spot celestial objects across the vast and starry nights in Galapagos.